 Pitt Med Neurosurgery Interest Group

-The Neurosurgery Interest Group at the University of Pittsburgh School of Medicine is devoted to fostering an interest in the exciting field of neurological surgery.
+The Neurosurgery Interest Group (NSIG) at the University of Pittsburgh School of Medicine is devoted to fostering an interest in the exciting field of neurological surgery.
 The group connects medical students to key resources in the Department of Neurological Surgery and provides opportunities to shadow, conduct cutting-edge research, and network with the department.
 Mentoring from several senior residents in our program helps to stimulate interest in the field.

 Under the direction of senior residents and participating faculty, the department offers focused lectures and demonstrations on neurosurgical topics to Pitt medical students.
 The goal is to provide a background of the current advances in neurosurgery to prospective students interested in a neurosurgical career.

 If you have any questions, please contact Melissa Lukehart at 412-647-6777.